At Investor Day, leaders examine building a better bank

 Consumer Lending Group

-With a lineup of new homeowner programs and customer-friendly technologies, Wells Fargo expects to strengthen its place as the largest U.S. mortgage lender, said Franklin Codel, head of the Consumer Lending Group, which includes mortgage, auto, and personal consumer lending.
+With a lineup of new homeowner programs and customer-friendly technologies, Wells Fargo expects to strengthen (PDF) its place as the largest U.S. mortgage lender, said Franklin Codel, head of the Consumer Lending Group, which includes mortgage, auto, and personal consumer lending.
 The company is already boosting its Home Lending business by reaching more first-time and millennial homebuyers, he said.

 “We believe the unique balance within our business positions us exceedingly well for success,” Codel said.
 “We have industry-leading share in both purchase and refinance, while many of our closest competitors continue to draw more of their volume from refinance.”